 Dr. Haney is the first board-certified veterinary radiation oncologist to practice in Chester County, PA.
 She graduated from the University of Pennsylvania with a VMD in 2004.
 She received a BS from The George Washington University.
 She attended Rutgers University in Camden, NJ for the completion of an MS in Biology, and in 2014 she obtained a masters degree after completing the Executive MBA program at the Pennsylvania State University.
 After completing a medical and surgical internship at Red Bank Veterinary Hospital, she completed a residency in Radiation Oncology at Tufts University and became board-certified by the American College of Veterinary Radiology (Radiation Oncology) in 2008.
 She has been practicing Radiation Oncology at Red Bank Veterinary Hospital since 2007, joined Hope VS in the spring of 2013.
 She’s been with VC3 since day one.

-Dr. Haney has authored/ coauthored several scientific studies in multiple peer-reviewed journals and actively participates in ongoing multi-institutional clinical trials.
+Dr. Haney has lectured both nationally and internationally on various radiation oncology subjects and has more experience treating pets with stereotactic radiation therapy than most other veterinarians in the United States.
+She has authored/ coauthored several scientific studies in multiple peer-reviewed journals, serves on review committees for newly written studies and actively participates in ongoing multi-institutional clinical trials.
 She has presented scientific research at the annual Veterinary Cancer Society meeting and is an active member of the Veterinary Radiation Therapy Oncology Group.
-Her professional interests include palliative care/ quality of life for cancer patients and synergism between chemotherapy and radiation therapy.
+Her professional interests include palliative care/ quality of life for cancer patients and novel/ emerging treatments in stereotactic radiotherapy.

 Professional Memberships and Associations